wawiesel/Loggerhead/README.rst

 external/Testing123.in
 ------------------------------------------------------------------------------
-This file is configured and then treated like it's own CMakeLists.txt file to drive the download using only CMake and the awesome ``ExternalProject_Add`` command.
+This file is configured and then treated like its own CMakeLists.txt file to drive the download using only CMake and the awesome ``ExternalProject_Add`` command.